rmrsk/EBGeometry/Docs/Sphinx/source/Concepts.rst

    :width: 480px
    :align: center

    DCEL mesh structure.
-Each half-edge stores references to previous/next half-edges, the pair edge, and the starting vertex.
+Each half-edge stores references to next half-edge, the pair edge, and the starting vertex.
    Vertices store a coordinate as well as a reference to one of the outgoing half-edges.

-In EBGeometry the half-edge data structure is implemented in it's own namespace.
+In EBGeometry the half-edge data structure is implemented in its own namespace.
 This is a comparatively standard implementation of the DCEL structure, supplemented by functions that permit signed distance computations to various features on such a mesh.

 .. important::